cybozu-go/cke/example/README.md

 CKE itself does not install any network plugins.
 To implement the [Kubernetes networking model](https://kubernetes.io/docs/concepts/cluster-administration/networking/), you have to install [a plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/).
-In the initial state, communication between pods is not available, because CNI plugin is not installed.

 You can deploy calico on Kubernetes cluster with the following command.